richardgourley/Video-projects-showcase-plugin-with-bespoke-dashboard-page/README.md

 There are two filter options for the user to select which video projects they wish to see.
 The user can either select a country or select a category (music video, commercial video or wedding video.)
 For each project the user is shown video details such as location, project duration, category and an embedded video with playback capability.
+A google font is enqueued for displaying the title of the video project.

 As mentioned above, the plugin is mainly a backend project but there are numerous possiblities to adapt the filtering options on the front end video project page by adding further categories.